 Four years of English credit are required to graduate from Brockport High School.
-Grade-level curricula are developed according to the New York State Next Generation English Language Arts Standards, and we do offer college-level courses for eligible students, the curricula for which align with applicable guidance from Monroe Community College (Dual Enrollment), the State University of New York College at Brockport (3-1-3) and/or The College Board (AP).
-Over the course of their four years at BHS, students must demonstrate competency in reading complex texts of various types and purposes, writing in similarly various modes, speaking and listening to communicate and collaborate effectively, and following the conventions of the English language.
-Additionally, students are required to successfully complete the New York State Regents Examination in English Language Arts in order to graduate.
+All courses follow the Common Core State Standards and the New York State Next Generation English Language Arts Standards.
+Students must demonstrate competency in reading, writing, listening, speaking, and conventions of the English language.
+Additionally, students are required to successfully complete the New York State English Language Regents exam in order to graduate.